 The most important tax consideration is business asset disposal relief as this reduces capital gains tax (CGT) to just 10%.
-With a higher rate of CGT of just 20%, the cost of not qualifying is not as onerous as it once was, although with no detail on CGT in the Labour manifesto it is possible this will change, but it is important that you meet the qualifying conditions for business asset disposal relief whenever possible:
+With a higher rate of CGT of 24%, the cost of not qualifying is not quite as onerous as it once was, but it is important that you meet the qualifying conditions for business asset disposal relief whenever possible:

 - If you run your business as a sole trader or as a partnership, business asset disposal relief will apply for any assets used for business purposes.
-You must have run the business for at least two years to qualify. - If you run your business as a company, business asset disposal relief will be available provided the company is a trading company, a 5% shareholding test is met (relief will continue to be available, however, where a shareholding is diluted to less than 5% as a result of external investment). and you are an employee or director.
-The two-year rule applies to all three conditions. - Relief may also be available for associated disposals.
+You must have run the business for at least two years to qualify. - If you run your business as a company, business asset disposal relief will be available provided the company is a trading company, a 5% shareholding test is met (relief will continue to be available, however, where a shareholding is diluted to less than 5% as a result of external investment), and you are an employee or director.
+The two-year rule applies to all three conditions.

+Relief may also be available for associated disposals.
 This is where you personally own assets which are used by your company, or by a partnership if you are a partner.

 There is a lifetime limit of £1 million of qualifying gains, so this will cover most disposals.
-If the disposal (or some aspect of it) does not qualify for business asset disposal relief, then gains are taxed at the rate of 10% up to the level of your basic rate income tax band, and at 20% thereafter.
+If the disposal (or some aspect of it) does not qualify for business asset disposal relief, then gains are taxed at the rate of 18% up to the level of your basic rate income tax band, and at 24% thereafter.